What Is an Immigration Psychological Evaluation?

 • WHODAS 2.0 to quantify functional impairment across daily-living domains.

 Complex cases may add Beck inventories, the PAI, or the MMPI.
 Diagnostic impressions follow DSM-5-TR criteria.
-Marketing copy names the instruments to show method; the evaluation never states a predetermined finding about any person.
+A diagnosis is not a precondition for a useful evaluation: when the picture does not meet full criteria for a disorder, the report documents subclinical findings and functional impact honestly rather than forcing a label.
+The evaluation names the instruments to show method and never states a predetermined finding about any person.

 Who writes and signs the report, and why does dual-clinician review matter?